jackyzha0/quartz/content/notes/provide value to receive value.md

 notetype: feed
 date: 2022-03-22
 ---
-in order to get value, you need to provide some sort of value to the person because [[people only care about their own problems]]
+in order to get value, you need to provide some sort of value to the person because [[notes/people only care about their own problems]]

 ---